 There appear to be few, if any, risks associated with H. dulcis.

-A 2010 study of H. dulcis in mice found that over the course of a 14-day observation, no mice showed symptoms of toxic side effects from their dose of H. dulcis.
+A of H. dulcis in mice found that over the course of a 14-day observation, no mice showed symptoms of toxic side effects from their dose of H. dulcis.

 Humans have been using this fruit tree for medicinal purposes for thousands of years, so it’s unlikely that you’ll have a negative reaction.
 However, the FDA doesn’t monitor supplements or herbs, so avoid processed supplements or herbal remedies made from this whole food.
 Instead, try eating the fruit.